 Although we hope to meet your needs regardless of your baby’s age, we recognize that the vast majority of our families visit us with newborns (notice our name?)
-Our doctors will see you and your baby every time you visit the Center.
-However, we are not your primary caregiver, and we don’t do well or sick visits.
-This role is covered by your chosen pediatrician or family practitioner.
-We will communicate with them after every visit in order to provide support and continuity to all of you; this is our role as a community partner.
+A doctor will see your baby with every appointment, although it may not be your usual physician.
+However, we will communicate with your primary physician after every visit in order to provide support and continuity to all of you; this is our role as a community partner.

 All babies are a fresh beginning, and whether it’s your first or your fourth, newborns can be a real mystery sometimes.
 That’s why we are devoting a page just to them.
 Newborns are our specialty!

 The newborn period is typically the first 28-30 days.
 Newborns also fall into a variety of categories, depending on how far along you were in pregnancy when you delivered.

 - Preterm-Babies born before 34 weeks gestation

 - Late Preterm-Babies born 34 to 37 weeks gestation